Sysinternals/ProcDump-for-Linux/README.md

    -ml     Memory commit threshold(s) (MB) below which to create dumps.
    -gcm    [.NET] GC memory threshold(s) (MB) above which to create dumps for the specified generation or heap (default is total .NET memory usage).
    -gcgen  [.NET] Create dump when the garbage collection of the specified generation starts and finishes.
    -restrack Enable memory leak tracking (malloc family of APIs).
+Use the nodump option to prevent dump generation and only produce restrack report(s).
    -sr     Sample rate when using -restrack.
    -tc     Thread count threshold above which to create a dump of the process.
    -fc     File descriptor count threshold above which to create a dump of the process.